 So, what do we actually mean by a networking strategy?

-A clear and concise networking strategy will allow you to make the decisions as to ‘what’ networking activities you will do, i.e. your networking plan.
+A networking strategy details how you will achieve your goals via your networking activities A clear and concise networking strategy will allow you to make the decisions as to ‘what’ networking activities you will do, i.e. your networking plan.
 If you implement your networking plan, you will, if it all goes to plan, achieve your networking goals.

 Effective business networking is the process of finding, building and maintaining mutually beneficial relationships.

-5 stages to creating a networking strategy
+5 stages of creating a networking strategy

-Whereas your networking plan is what you will do on a daily, weekly, monthly basis and the projects/campaigns you will run to achieve your networking goals.
+Your networking strategy tells you ‘how’ you will achieve your networking goals.
+Your networking plan is what you will do on a daily, weekly, monthly basis and the projects/campaigns you will run to achieve your networking goals.